 After-Credits: What Marvel’s success taught us about personal finance

-The need to look out for market changes and stay relevant (Investments)
+Investments: The need to look out for market changes and staying relevant

-- Marvel Comics was a big name and created some of the world most recognised superheroes, and enjoyed great success in the 60s, 70s and 80s when comics were particularly popular.
+Marvel has always been a big name and had created some of the world most recognised superheroes.
+They enjoyed great success in the 60s through the 80s when comics were popular.

 There is probably no career that can grant you true stability, which makes constant self-upgrading especially important.